TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 The option to use the combined modifier bit instead of a modifier byte, is used in the top row Cut-Copy-Paste keys, and also for some of the pre-programmed examples for the M1-M12 keys.

-Macros sent to the PC from the built-in keyboard will be saved to file MacroX X = 1-99, and if selected, assigned to key [MX].
+Macros sent to the PC from the built-in keyboard will be saved to file aX X = 01-99, and if selected, assigned to key [MX].
 Press [Up] after sending the macros to the PC to assign them to [MX]key.

 To set it up at first (displays red xx = Src Num Dst Num) press [Src] once then [Dst] - it will now show